cofi/sackspace.el/README.md

 -----------

-Backspace       : Delete char backwards or delete back Tabstop [1] C-Backspace     : Delete word backwards (you can customize delete function) [1] Alt-Backspace   : Delete char backwards [1] Shift-Backspace : Delete all whitespace till no-whitespace char is found.
+Backspace       : Delete char backwards or delete back Tabstop [1]

+C-Backspace     : Delete word backwards (you can customize delete function) [1]

+Alt-Backspace   : Delete char backwards [1]

+Shift-Backspace : Delete all whitespace till non-whitespace char is found.

 [1] Takes a numeric argument.
 You can specify how often it will be executed.